serpent-os/serpentos.com/content/download.md

 Looks like we haven't released any ISOs yet!

-We're working towards our [0.0 milestone](https://gitlab.com/groups/serpent-os/-/milestones/1#tab-issues),
-where we plan to release a fully functioning and self-hosting Serpent OS core system distributed as a [systemd-nspawn container](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).
+We're working towards the of release a fully functioning and self-hosting Serpent OS core system distributed as a [systemd-nspawn container](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).

 This container will enable interested parties to start developing Serpent OS packages,